 Please follow the steps in this document: https://github.com/meterio/warringstakes/

 The minimum requirement is 2 vCPU, 4GB memory, and 100GB SSD.

-- How do I stay up-to-date with the Warring Stakes’ Incentivized Testnet Competition?
+- How do I stay up-to-date with the Warring Stakes competition?

-We will also have weekly updates for the rankings on Github.
+We will also have weekly rankings updates on Github.